libertyswede/NxtTipBot/README.md

 An NXT tip bot for slack API.
 Written in .NET, with support for [.NET Standard 1.0](https://docs.microsoft.com/en-us/dotnet/articles/standard/library), making it cross platform (win, linux, os x).

+# Features
+* Make public tips in slack channels with NXT or MS Currencies
+* See your own balance/deposit/withdraw in direct messages with the bot
+* Help command

 # How to install and run?
 1. Install [.NET Core](https://www.microsoft.com/net/core) for your platform.
 2. Download latest code of NxtTipbot